roderrickcourtney/azure-network-protocols/README.md

 <img src="https://imgur.com/EJCQRcw.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Go to VM2 on Azure Portal --> overview --> copy the "private IP address" --> Go to VM1 --> Search PowerShell in the start menu search bar & open it --> Type "ping" then paste VM2's private IP address into "PowerShell" (WireShark will now show the two VMs pinging back and forth).
+Step 4: Go to VM2 on Azure Portal --> "overview" --> copy the "private IP address" --> Go to VM1 --> Search "PowerShell" in the start menu search bar & open it --> Type "ping -t" then paste VM2's private IP address into "PowerShell" to start a "perpetual ping" (WireShark will now show the two VMs pinging back and forth, allow the ping to continue).
 Pay attention to all of the data being communicated between both VMs on this step
 </p>
 <br />